noiffion/noiffion.github.io/README.md

 # Chat Client

-In a few weeks you’re going to be senior students… so it’s time to exit the walled garden of prepared exercises.
-For this project you have an empty repo and need to build everything yourself.

 Make a chat client that loads in the browser, and looks like a typical message app.
 These are the requirements:

 - The UI is divided in 3 parts.
 On the left side there are messages from other users.
 On the right side there are messages you wrote.
 On the bottom there’s an input with a button to send new messages.